 How to Teach Young Children to Pass a Basketball

 It seems so simple but it is part of a broader example of how to effectively teach young children to pass a basketball.
-Without help, it can be tricky to fix young children's thinking that needs to work so they can remember what you teach them.
-In this hub, the goal is to keep sports simple and make learning fun.
-I set you up for coaching success as I share our passing process and the fundamental movements to keep in mind when teaching young children how to pass a basketball.
+Without help, it can be tricky to get young kids to remember what you teach them.
+In this article, the goal is to keep sports simple and make learning fun.
+I'll set you up for coaching success as I share our passing process and the fundamental movements to keep in mind when teaching young children how to pass a basketball.

 3-Step Passing Instruction

 Once you've assessed your kids, you can now start the proper lesson.
 Get them back on the baseline and tell them to get a basketball and squeeze it tightly between their ankles.

 I like to begin instruction with a story or with an easy question and answer session.
 The following is the routine I use to introduce passing in a way that young children can really relate to.

 - Ask participants, "What types of animals live on the farm?"
 Allow them time to think and respond.
 Make sure everyone in the group responds with at least one animal.
 Ideally, a chicken will have been named.
 If not, say it.
 Otherwise, you can ask, "Who said chicken?"